Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Conclusion

-\textbf{1) Mitigation of Intra-class Distribution Shift (Proportion-shift):} \model continues to outperform all competitors, suggesting that the MoE architecture effectively mitigates the \textit{gradient starvation} of minority classes typically encountered in dense networks.
-The ``divide-and-conquer'' dynamic routing allows long-tail minor components to be handled by specific experts, preventing their gradient updates from being diluted by dominant classes, thus preserving high recall even under inverse test distributions.
+The competitive performance under intra-class distribution shifts shows our MoE architecture effectively mitigates the gradient starvation of minority classes typically encountered in dense networks.
+The routing mechanism acts as a divide-and-conquer strategy, assigning long-tail minor components to specific experts.
+This prevents the gradient updates of these minority variants from being diluted by dominant classes, ensuring high recall even under inverted test distributions.

-\textbf{2) Adaptation to Unseen Variants (Compose-shift):} \model ranks first in core metrics on both datasets.
-Notably, while FS-Net achieved higher Macro-Precision in \textit{CICIoMT2024}, \model surpasses it by a significant margin of \textbf{14.19\%} in Macro-Recall.
-High recall on unseen sub-classes indicates that \model has moved beyond simple \textit{signature memorization} to achieve robust behavioral abstraction (\eg recognizing the generic pattern of ``flooding'' rather than tool-specific payloads).
-This capability is critical for defending against emerging threats, where evasion (False Negative) is far more costly than a false alarm.